Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Observable-adaptive rescaling-free circuit cuts

 \end{theorem} The proof of Theorem~\ref{thm:zero_cost_proccessing} is provided in Appendix~\ref{sec:proof_of_zero_cost_processing}.
 Similar to Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary}, for any input state $\rho \in \Density{\mathbb{C}^{d_{\rm in}}}$ and a bounded observable $O$ satisfying $\|O\|_{\infty}\leq 1$, the theorem ensures that

 and

 Fig.~\ref{fig:exist_theorems} (d2) shows the graphical expression of this statement.

 Now, comparing Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} and Theorem~\ref{thm:zero_cost_proccessing}, we can see the trade-off between the two approaches.
-Using the approximate MP channel $\mathcal{M}_{\rm apr}$ of Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary}, one can estimate the expectation value with a unity rescaling factor (i.e., without additional multiplicative factor) but with an increased bias $2\epsilon$.
-In contrast, the post-processing function $\mathcal{C}_{\rm apr}$ of Theorem~\ref{thm:zero_cost_proccessing} achieves a smaller bias $\epsilon$, albeit with a non-unity rescaling factor bounded by $1+\epsilon$, i.e., a non-unity multiplicative factor.
-When we implement $\mathcal{C}^{(k)}_{\rm apr}$ at multiple places, such a non-unity rescaling in Theorem~\ref{thm:zero_cost_proccessing} seems to become a large overhead in total, similar to the conventional wire cut; however, as discussed in Sec.~\ref{sec:poly_circuit_knitting_tree}, both approaches exhibit comparable sample efficiency when $\tilde{O}_{\Phi}$ is estimated with the same level of accuracy.
+Using the approximate MP channel $\mathcal{M}_{\rm apr}$ of Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary}, one can estimate the expectation value with a unit rescaling factor (i.e., without additional multiplicative factor) but with an increased bias $2\eta$.
+In contrast, the post-processing function $\mathcal{C}_{\rm apr}$ of Theorem~\ref{thm:zero_cost_proccessing} achieves a smaller bias $\eta$, albeit with a non-unity rescaling factor bounded by $1+\eta$, i.e., a non-unity multiplicative factor.
+At first sight, applying $\mathcal C_{\rm apr}^{(k)}$ at many cut locations may appear to reintroduce a multiplicative overhead, because each local post-processing function takes values bounded in magnitude by $1+\eta$.
+However, as shown in Sec.~\ref{sec:poly_circuit_knitting_tree}, choosing the local learning accuracy of order $\eta/R$ keeps the resulting product of ranges bounded by a constant.
+Thus the two approaches have comparable sample efficiency when the effective observables are learned to the same accuracy.

-In terms of ease of implementation, the protocol based on Theorem~\ref{thm:zero_cost_proccessing} offers a practical advantage.
-Once a sufficiently accurate approximation $\tilde{O}_{\Phi}$ is available, the estimation can be performed purely classically using only the approximate eigenvalue $\tilde{\lambda}_j$, without implementing $\Phi$ and directly measuring $O$.
-In addition, whereas the protocol based on Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} requires a feedforward operation in realizing the MP channel $\mathcal{M}_{\rm apr}$, the protocol derived from Theorem~\ref{thm:zero_cost_proccessing} does not.
+In terms of ease of implementation, the post-processing construction of Theorem~\ref{thm:zero_cost_proccessing} offers a practical advantage.
+Once a sufficiently accurate approximation $\tilde{O}_{\Phi}$ is available, the remaining estimation can be performed by measuring in the learned eigenbasis followed by classical post-processing, without implementing the downstream channel $\Phi$ or directly measuring $O$.
+In addition, whereas the MP-channel construction of Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} requires a feedforward operation to realize $\mathcal{M}_{\rm apr}$, the post-processing construction of Theorem~\ref{thm:zero_cost_proccessing} does not.

 Lastly, we note that Appendix~\ref{apsec:relation_to_wire_cut} provides a detailed discussion of how Theorem~\ref{thm:existence_of_no_cost_cut} relates to existing QPD-based wire-cutting methods.